BILDUNGSLOGIN/public_api_docs/README.md

 ## BILDUNGSLOGIN BiLo-Connect API

-[This API](bilo-connect.json) is used for the retrieval of organizational structure data (organizations, groups, users and their dependencies).
+[This API](bilo-connect.json) is used for the retrieval of organizational structure data (organizations, groups, users and their dependencies), as well as user- context data.
 See [the specific Readme- Document](bilo_connect.md) for detailed information.